 Bull elephant in Tsavo West National Park, Kenya, during the late afternoon.
 This huge bull came real close to the car but passed by without incident.
-This was the largest tusker I have ever seen in my four safaries through 11 protected areas.
-Truly a ‘wildlife icon’ of Kenya.
+This was the largest tusker I had ever seen on my four safaries through 11 protected areas.
+Truly, a ‘wildlife icon’ of Kenya’s natural heritage.
 Taken with a Nikon D7000 and a 70-300 VRII lens @ 116mm.
-Offhand through the window…!
+Offhand through the window.

 Many rich and famous people went on safari to the ‘Dark Continent’ as it was called back then including Theodore Roosevelt, President of America and Queen Elizabeth II of Britain, plus many Hollywood movies stars like Clark Gable, Ava Gardner, Grace Kelly and Stewart Granger.
 Going on safari was big business just after the turn of the 20th century, and usually only the ‘well-to-do’ could afford such a journey.
 They came from all around the world to hunt the large animals that were thriving in great numbers on the savannas and in the bush.